hmrc/http-verbs/README.md

 #### Using proxy

-With `HttpClient`, to use a proxy requires creating a new instance of HttpClient to mix in `WSProxy` and configure.
+With `HttpClient`, to use a proxy required creating a new instance of HttpClient to mix in `WSProxy` and configure.
 With `HttpClientV2` this can be done with the same client, calling `withProxy` per call. e.g.

 ```scala
 httpClientV2.get(url"$url").withProxy.execute[ResponseType]